-spatial view neurons which provide an allocentric representation of
+spatial view neurons that provide an allocentric representation of

 spatial view neurons that combine information about spatial view and